zzybluebell/tp/docs/team/zzybluebell.md

 * **New Feature**: Add Member [\#71](https://github.com/AY2122S1-CS2103T-F12-4/tp/pull/71)
   * **What it does**: allows the user (manager or staff) to `add` members in the ezFoodie.
+  * **Justification**:
-  * **Justification**: The feature is essentials, and the priority is high.
-The staffs and manager should add members based on name, phone, email, address, tags and related information.
+    * The feature is essentials, and the priority is high.
+    * The staffs and manager should add members based on name, phone, email, address, tags and related information.
-  It is necessary to add member by different `Phone` and `Email` of each member.
+    * It is necessary to add member by different `Phone` and `Email` of each member.
 This is only significant way to differentiate the different members.
+  * **Highlights**:
-  * **Highlights**:  This enhancement requires understanding on how polymorphism works and implement it so that the application will use Object-oriented programming (OOP) sufficiently.
+    * This enhancement requires understanding on how polymorphism works and implement it so that the application will use Object-oriented programming (OOP) sufficiently.
-  The implementation was challenging as the `AddCommand` need to be abstracted.
+    * The implementation was challenging as the `AddCommand` need to be abstracted.
 Similarly, the `AddCommandParser` also need to be abstracted, and inherit it with `AddMemberCommandParser`.
   * **Special** Add a few testcases to ensure testing coverage.
 <bc>

 * **New Feature**: Update credits [\#96](https://github.com/AY2122S1-CS2103T-F12-4/tp/pull/96)
+  * **What it does**: Update credit for member in ezFoodie.
+  * **Justification**:
-  * **What it does**: Credits refer to the overall accumulated transaction billing of a member, and depends on amounts of billing in add transaction, delete transaction, and edit transaction.
+    * Credits refer to the overall accumulated transaction billing of a member, and depends on amounts of billing in add transaction, delete transaction, and edit transaction.
-  * **Justification**: The feature is essentials, and the priority is medium.
-And it also refers to the level of Tier.
-Credit amount is also range from `0` to `99999999`.
+    * The feature is essentials, and the priority is medium.
+    * It also refers to the level of Tier.
+    * Credit amount ranges from `0` to `99999999`.
   * **Highlights**:  This enhancement requires understanding on how polymorphism works and implement it so that the application will use Object-oriented programming (OOP) sufficiently.
 It requires to understand the whole process and code working for add transaction, edit transaction and delete transaction based on the essential contrainsts.
   * **Special** Add a few testcases to ensure testing coverage.
 <bc>